Last Updated: September 6, 2020

 - No gender predilection

-- Majority stable in size and without ventricular obstruction
+- Majority are stable in size and without ventricular obstruction

-- Minority of cases continue to enlarge causing intraventricular obstructive hydrocephalus ± coma, death
+- Minority continue to enlarge, causing intraventricular obstructive hydrocephalus ± coma, death

 - Common presenting signs/symptoms